-evaluation: methods and tools for implementation, OO analysis and and practices, agile software methodology (Extreme etc.), software reengineering, management, as well as evaluation
+Software design and evaluation: methods and tools for software design and implementation, OO analysis and design, modeling tools and practices, agile software development methodology (Extreme Programming, SCRUM, etc.), software reengineering, configuration management, as well as evaluation of software systems.

 Integration of information systems: disciplines of integrated information systems, models and architectures, classes and handling of heterogeneity, the goals of integration, systems integration strategies, types of integration, middleware and integration standards, integration architectures, like SOA.